CAlex-Wilson/FlatlineDDNS/README.md

   - **Technology stack**: C#, Winform UI, .NET Standard 2.0 class library for XML modifying.
   - **Status**:  Beta, v1.0, [CHANGELOG](CHANGELOG.md).

+**Notable Feautures**:
+Add an unlimited number of Google Domains.
+Enable and disable Domains at any time.
+Update multiple domains at once.
+Receive detailed repsonse codes on every update.
+Windows Task Tray on minimize.
+Force updates at any time.
+See when updates and syncs occur.
+Edit domain information at any time.

 **Screenshots**: